Skip to content

 Chunking for LLMs

-When feeding source code to a language model, naive line-count or character-count splitting produces broken, incoherent fragments.
+Naive line-count or character-count splitting breaks code apart at random.
 A function split across two chunks loses its signature.
-A class split mid-method gives the model half a definition. tree-sitter-language-pack solves this with syntax-aware chunking: it walks the concrete syntax tree and splits only at natural boundaries.
+A class split mid-method gives the model half a definition.

 def process_order(order_id: str, quantity: int) -> dict: